henrylao/myMDB/README.md

 # Context Indexing Movie Search Engine

-# Overview
 This program was written for my data structures class in 2019 as a final project.
-Constraints required utilization of in-house written data structures to build an application, in this case it was a movie search engine.
-Data structures used included: SinglyLinkedList, HashTable & BinarySearchTree
+Our professor provided constraints requiring utilization of in-house written data structures to build an application, in this case, it was a movie search engine. <br>
+Data structures used included: SinglyLinkedList, Stack, HashTable & BinarySearchTree

 # How It Works